QuentinRoy/lightmill-js/packages/convert-touchstone/README.md

 # @lightmill/convert-touchstone

-Convert a touchstone XML design file as produce by [touchstone](https://www.lri.fr/%7Eappert/website/touchstone/touchstone.html)'s [design platform](https://github.com/jdfekete/touchstone-platforms/tree/master/design-platform) to a format that can be directly provided to [@lightmill/static-design](../static-design).
+Convert a touchstone XML design file as produced by [touchstone](https://www.lri.fr/%7Eappert/website/touchstone/touchstone.html)'s [design platform](https://github.com/jdfekete/touchstone-platforms/tree/master/design-platform) to a format that can be directly provided to [@lightmill/static-design](../static-design).

 ## Install